 What To Do?

-Thankfully, the old method of treatment using antibiotics and fasting can often be avoided with the use of Vitality Science’s Pet Flora, a soil-based probiotic.
-This natural break-through treatment of vomiting and diarrhea has been shown to be effective in 97% of cat gastro-intestinal upsets.
+Thankfully, the old method of treatment using antibiotics and fasting can often be avoided with the a soil-based probiotic.
+Which will help in the treatment of vomiting and diarrhea has been shown to be effective in 97% of cat gastro-intestinal upsets.

 While often vomiting and diarrhea in cats can be treated at home with our unique blend of remedies, there are times that vomiting and diarrhea can be a sign of a medical emergency, requiring a visit to your veterinarian.